 Tim Otto Roth on using Hubble data as art

 Passersby in Baltimore, Maryland’s Inner Harbor can currently view a free outdoor exhibit created with data from the Hubble Space Telescope.
-First exhibited in Venice, Italy, for Hubble’s 20th birthday, German artist Tim Otto Roth’s From the Distant Past uses green laser light to project Hubble spectrographic data on the corrugated steel facade of the Maryland Science Center.
+First exhibited in Venice, Italy, for Hubble’s 20th birthday, From the Distant Past from German artists Tim Otto Roth uses green laser light to project Hubble spectrographic data on the corrugated steel facade of the Maryland Science Center.
 The exhibit will be on display each night through October 18, 2011, when it will move to the Hayden Planetarium in New York City.
 Roth met with EarthSky to talk more about spectra and how artists and scientists can help each other.

 How did this project come about?

 Well, the story starts up in Munich two years ago, when I was invited as a guest artist at the headquarters of the European Southern Observatory in Garching – close to Munich – which runs the European telescopes in Chile.
 There, I met with Bob Fosbury, who was at that time head of the European Coordinating Facility of the Hubble Space Telescope.
 We had long conversations especially on the phenomenon of color, and we developed a first idea of a project.
 Then Bob came back to me in May last year, preparing the Jubilee Conference for 20 years of the Hubble Space Telescope in Venice, asking me if I would have an idea for an outdoor project in Venice parallel to the conference.
 From my earlier conversations, I did know how essential colors are for astronomers.
 Here come spectra into play, which are created by decomposing light of a celestial object by the help of a prism or a diffraction grating into its constituent colors.